couchbase/kv_engine/cbsasl/CBSASL.md

 in https://www.ietf.org/rfc/rfc4013.txt, but we don't really need to given the username/password restrictions in Couchbase.

-SCRAM-SHA512 and SCRAM-SHA256 is not supported on all platforms.

 ### PLAIN

 The PLAIN authentication allows users for authenticating by providing the username and password in plain text.
-The server does however not store the plain text password, so we'll calculate a salted HMAC hash of the password and compare with what we've got stored internally.
+The server does however not store the plain text password, so we'll calculate the appropriate hash of the provided password and compare with the hashed version on the server.

 ## Server